Multiple Instance Verification: Experiments

-Considering PMA's relatively high classification accuracy, inspection of its explanation quality reveals that correct classifications are often obtained for the wrong reasons---its explanation quality is \emph{far worse} than that of the baseline.
+Considering PMA's relatively high classification accuracy, inspection of its key instance detection performance reveals that ``correct'' classifications are often obtained for the wrong reasons---its key instance detection performance is \emph{far worse} than that of the baseline.
 This implies that even though some classifications may be ``correct'', the \emph{incorrect} key instances in the target bag are chosen when making those classifications.
 This faulty behaviour is enabled by the fact that PMA uses a trainable seed vector, rather than the query's feature vector, for MI pooling of the target bag.
 Intuitively, using incorrect reasoning to obtain classifications implies high variance (standard errors) in classification performance and this is confirmed in Table \ref{tab:res2c}.
-The discrepancy in average classification performance and explanation quality highlights the importance of assessing both criteria together.
+The discrepancy between performance of classification and key instance detection, highlights the importance of assessing both criteria together.

-Examples of inconsistency in the accuracy of classifications and quality of the explanations are shown in Figures \ref{fig:a1_exp1} and \ref{fig:a1_exp2}.
+We show some concrete examples of inconsistency in the accuracy of classifications and key instance detection in Figures \ref{fig:a1_exp1} and \ref{fig:a1_exp2}.
 In Figure \ref{fig:a1_exp1}, there is one key instance: the third instance.
 Our models correctly identify this key instance with the highest attention score (which is much higher than the second-highest score) and also make the correct classification.
-The highest attention score of the baseline and GABMIL benchmark does not identify the correct key instance, although the GABMIL's second-highest score does.
-Note that both i-AUROC and i-AP correctly reflect GABMIL's better quality of the explanations than the baseline's.
-In both cases, they make an incorrect classification, as expected.
-The PMA benchmark has the poorest quality of explanations, as expected, because its \emph{lowest} attention score corresponds to the actual key instance.
-Surprisingly, it makes the correct classification with a high predicted probability.
+The highest attention score of the baseline and GABMIL benchmark does not identify the correct key instance, although GABMIL's second-highest score does.
+Note that both i-AUROC and i-AP correctly reflect their worse ability to detect the key instance compared to our models, and as expected, they make an incorrect classification.
+The PMA benchmark has the poorest key instance detection performance, because its \emph{lowest} attention score corresponds to the actual key instance.
+Surprisingly, it makes the correct classification with high probability.